Ban Ki-moon issues new dispatch after acknowledging earlier one favoured Morocco.

 Late-1975 – Spain withdraws from Western Sahara and Morocco and Mauritania split the territory.

-1979 – Mauritania signs peace deal with Polisario and withdraws from Western Sahara.
-Morocco annexes the whole territory.
+1979 – Mauritania signs peace deal with Polisaria and withdraws from Western Sahara.
+Morocco occupies the whole territory.

 1992 – Referendum postponed because of dispute over who is eligible to vote.